MLB Scout

 This section answers the core question: does the pre-game pitcher score actually predict what happens?
 Every game's pre-game scores are logged, then compared to the actual pitching line once results are final.
 Over time, the patterns here tell you whether to trust the model — and where it needs tuning.

 Scatter plot Each dot is one pitcher's start.
 The horizontal axis is the pre-game score (0–100); the vertical axis is the earned runs they actually allowed.
 If the model works, high-scored pitchers (right side) should cluster near the bottom of the chart — few runs allowed — and low-scored pitchers (left side) should cluster higher.
 The dashed trend line makes the slope visible at a glance.
 Trend line A simple best-fit line through all the scatter dots.
 Green means the slope is negative — high scores correlate with fewer runs allowed, which is the correct direction.
 Red means the slope is positive or flat — the model isn't predicting in the right direction.
 A green trend line that steepens as the season progresses is evidence the formula is working.
 Larger dots Quality starts (6+ innings, 3 or fewer earned runs) are shown as slightly larger dots.
 They tend to cluster in the upper-right of the chart — high-scored pitchers more often deliver quality outings.
 Call accuracy table Groups all scored games into Favorable, Neutral, and Pass buckets and shows the average total runs scored in each.
 If the model works, Favorable games should average more runs than Pass games — the pitching environment prediction should match reality.
 "High-scoring" means 9 or more total runs in the game.
 Leaderboard — Appearances Pitchers ranked by how many times they've appeared in the dataset.
 This view is most useful for identifying arms you'll encounter frequently — the pitchers who will matter most to Cubs and Sox matchups as the season goes on.
 Leaderboard — Surprises Pitchers ranked by how much their actual performance diverged from what their pre-game score predicted.
 A large positive surprise (red) means they allowed many more runs than expected — the model was overconfident in their quality.
 A large negative surprise (green) means they were much better than their score suggested.
 Consistent surprises in the same direction point to a specific flaw in how that pitcher's stats translate to the scoring formula.
 Surprise score Actual average ER minus expected ER derived from the pre-game score.
 Positive = worse than predicted (model overrated them).
 Negative = better than predicted (model underrated them).
 Values within ±0.5 are within noise; anything beyond ±1.5 is a meaningful signal.
-QS% Quality start percentage — the share of this pitcher's tracked starts that qualified as quality starts (6+ IP, ≤ 3 ER).
-A pitcher with a high score and a high QS% is delivering on what the model predicted.
-A high score but low QS% is a red flag worth watching.
+QS% Quality start percentage — the share of this pitcher's 2026 starts (full season, from actual game logs) that qualified as quality starts: 6 or more innings pitched and 3 or fewer earned runs.
+A high QS% alongside a high score confirms the model's read — this pitcher consistently goes deep and limits damage.
+A high score with a low QS% is a yellow flag: the season ERA may look respectable, but the starts are uneven.
+Most useful as a tiebreaker on borderline days when the score alone doesn't give a clear signal.
 Small sample warning The warning banner appears automatically when fewer than 30 games have been reconciled.
 At that point, trends are directional at best — a single anomalous game can swing the averages significantly.
 The banner disappears once enough data has accumulated for the patterns to stabilize.

 © 2026 Rick Xaver for Scootercam Worldwide LLC